 Guide to Shading Techniques: Hatching, Crosshatching, Scribbling and Others

-It's important for you to know that it's ultimately going to be up to YOU to explore these mark-making techniques and decide which ones YOU prefer.
-How you use them (and combine them) is going to depend you your particular preferences, as well as the style you're going for.
+It's important for you to know that it's ultimately going to be up to you to explore these mark-making techniques and decide which ones you prefer.
+How you use them (and combine them) is going to depend on your own preferences, as well as the style you're going for.

 Exploring Mark-Making and Shading Techniques